 HubPages doesn't allow so many whistles and bells, but learning a new skill was not wasted, as I learned how to organize all my new-found knowledge into folders on my computer, and it's there for the future.
 And, of course, I became more comfortable with using HTML.

 Remember all you Under-45's to learn by heart as much as you can before you lose your faculties!

-But I bet I could still win you at Scrabble (I won our local Scrabble Competition this year), and I can still write poetry, paint pictures and make my own Christmas cards, so I am still a force to be reckoned with.
+But I bet I could still win you at Scrabble (I won our local Scrabble Competition a couple of years ago), and I can still write poetry, paint pictures and make my own Christmas cards, so I am still a force to be reckoned with.

-I've also learnt to use Photoshop and have picked up a little about SEO (search engine optimization to those just starting out), and some fiendishly clever tips from other helpful Squidoo writers.
-I even learned to draw cartoons like the one on the right.
+I've also learnt to use Photoshop and have picked up a little about SEO (Search Engine Optimization to those just starting out), and some fiendishly clever tips from other helpful Squidoo writers.
+I even learned to draw cartoons like the one below.
 Not brilliant, but at least I now have the confidence to put pen to paper or stylus to Waco Bamboo Tablet, when I need an illustration.

 This is a Photograph I Like - Pussums

 I Used to Use my Digital Nikon Koolpix Camera a Lot When I First Started